Bibliome/bibliome-java-utils/src/main/java/fr/inra/maiage/bibliome/util/tomap/ToMap.md

 The search for a significant component can walk down modifiers only, or head and modifiers.

-It is recommended to search only through modifiers for both candidate terms and proxy terms.
+It is recommended to search through modifiers and head for both candidate terms and proxy terms.

 ### Term distance